- Reading Education

 - Email: firstname.lastname@example.org

-- Literacy assessment and instruction for students who struggle
+Clinical teacher preparation, family engagement/perspectives, assessment and instruction for readers who struggle

 - Ed.D., Reading, Language and Learning Disabilities, Harvard University Graduate School of Education, 1997